etn-ccis/blui-react-native-workflows/login-workflow/docs/customization.md

 You can see a sample implementation of the custom details forms in the `/example` project.

 > **NOTE:** If you are using a useEffect hook to call the `onDetailsChanged` function, you must make sure NOT to include the `onDetailsChanged` prop in your list of dependencies.
 This will cause an infinite update loop.

+### Custom Success Screen

+You can customize the success screen in the Registration flows by passing any `JSX.Element` to the `AuthUIContextProvider` via the `customRegistrationSuccessScreen` prop.